 - 1 1/2 cups plus 3 tablespoons all-purpose flour

 - 12 tablespoons (6 ounces) unsalted butter, at room temperature

 - 1 large egg yolk

 - For the raspberry brownie filling

-- 1/4 cup plus 2 tablespoons unsalted butter, cut into tablespoon-size pieces
+- 6 tablespoons (3 ounces) unsalted butter, cut into tablespoon-size pieces

 - 6 ounces premium semisweet chocolate, finely chopped

 - 2 1/4 ounces premium unsweetened chocolate, finely chopped

 - 3 large eggs, at room temperature, lightly beaten